SafeRoboticsLab/ECE346/README.md

 git config –global user.name “Your Name”
 ```

+**Setting up GitHub on VSCode**

+In VSCode, log into [GitHub](https://github.com/).
+Click the settings icon, then 'Back up and sync settings', 'Sign in', 'Sign in with GitHub'.

 ## Create a private fork
 **If you've never used git before, we recommend this introductory [tutorial](https://www.atlassian.com/git/tutorials).**